Ngaremaina/Symptom-Checker/README.md

 # Symptom-Checker
 The symptom checker is a program that predicts the illness that the patient may be suffering from based on the symptoms provided.
 It directs you to the precautions you can take to control the illness.
-The symptoms are addressed in a yes or no format within a Streamlit form that is submitted to the app.
-The application is available [here](https://symptom-checker-k4x5.onrender.com)
+The symptoms are addressed in a yes-or-no format within a Streamlit form that is submitted to the app.
+The application is available [here](https://symptomchecker.streamlit.app/)
 .
 ## Home Page ##
 The pictures as shown depict the outlook of the web app